ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 - Rows eligible for errors is the probability of selecting a row to have a particular type of noise added.
 For example, 1% noise level for incorrect selection to type of tax form means 1% of rows will be selected to have the wrong value selected.
 This is somewhat more complicated for: OCR, phonetic, typographic, and numeric miswriting which is elaborated on below.
 - Token noise level is a noise parameter that only applies to certian noise types and defines the amount of errors expected once a string is selected for noise.
 This parameter is also elaborated on below.
 - A few noise types have additional parameters which can be specified by the user separately.
 This is elaborated on in the section on notes about inputs to the functions.
 - The amount of each type of noise is individually configurable for each column in each observer.
-This means that the end user can can specify, for example, that in the census, sex has 2% incorrect selections.
+This means that the end user can can specify, for example, that in the census, first names have a 2% error rate for typographic noise.
 The minimum noise is 0% and the maximum if 5% for all column noise.
 For errors per row, the minimum is 0 and maximum is 5.
 - Simulants are selected for noise at random.
 This is true for each type of noise, each column, and each observer.
 Selection is not based on any attributes and simulants do not have a higher or lower propensity for noise that would carry with them (e.g., there are not "messy" simulants who are more likely to make errors on all fields/forms).
 - As noise functions for certain columns are common across observers, the table below is organized by column (e.g., first name).
 Below the table, there is further information and definition on each noise type.
 - The order of different noise types should not matter, but will go in the order they are listed in the table below.

 .. list-table:: Type of Noise Included and Default Level by Data Included
-  :widths: 20 20 20 20 20 20
+  :widths: 20 20 20 20 20 20 20
   :header-rows: 0

   * - Data in Observer
     - Observers Present
     - Default Noise Level: Rows Eligible for Errors
     - Default Noise Level: Token Noise Level
+    - Additional parameters (defined in detail below)
     - Types of Noise
     - Notes
   * - First Name
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
     - 0.1
+    - Typographic: inclusion of original token
     - Nicknames, OCR, phonetic, typographic, fake names, missing data
     -
   * - Middle Initial
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
     - 0.1
+    - Typographic: inclusion of original token
     - OCR, phonetic, typographic, missing data
     -
   * - Last Name
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
     - 0.1
+    - Typographic: inclusion of original token
     - OCR, phonetic, typographic, fake names, missing data
     - The list of fake names will be different than the first names
   * - Age
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
     - 0.1
+    - Age miswriting: possible perturbations
     - Copy from within Household, Age miswriting, missing data
     -
   * - Date of Birth
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
     - 0.1
+    - N/A
     - Copy from within Household, Numeric miswriting, swap month and day, missing data
     -
   * - Street Number for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
+    - N/A
     - Numeric miswriting, missing data
     - Noise for all types of addresses will work in the same way
   * - Street Name for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
+    - Typographic: inclusion of original token
     - OCR, phonetic, typographic, missing data
     - Noise for all types of addresses will work in the same way
   * - Unit Number for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
+    - N/A
     - Numeric miswriting, missing data
     - Noise for all types of addresses will work in the same way
   * - PO Box for Mailing Address
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
+    - N/A
     - Numeric miswriting, missing data
     -
   * - City Name for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
+    - Typographic: inclusion of original token
     - OCR, phonetic, typographic, missing data
     - Noise for all types of addresses will work in the same way
   * - State for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
+    - N/A
     - N/A
     - Incorrect Select, missing data
     - Noise for all types of addresses will work in the same way